 Further Reading For background on more advanced mathematics used by physicists, including some topological ideas, see: - M. Nakahara, Geometry, Topology, and Physics, 2ed, (2003), Taylor and Francis. - M. Stone and P. Goldbart, Mathematics for Physics, Cambridge (2009).
 Free pdf prepublication version available online.
-For further information on mathematics of knots, isotopy, and Riedermeister moves, writhe, and linking, see • Louis Kauffman, Knots and Physics, World Scientific, (2001), 3ed.
+For further information on mathematics of knots, isotopy, and Riedermeister moves, writhe, and linking, see 8This is the origin of half-odd integer angular momenta.

+• Louis Kauffman, Knots and Physics, World Scientific, (2001), 3ed.